RuochaoYan/a-string-class/README.md

 ## Preface

 We've spent the last few weeks covering the intricacies of C++ classes in considerable detail.
-Now it's your turn to create your first meaningful class.
+Now it's your turn to create your first moderately complex class.

 ## Welcome to JobCo!